joeyvanderbie/intelirun_open/README.md

 # intelirun_upen
-Open source parts of the INTELiRun app
+Open source parts of the INTELiRun app under the GPLv3 License